aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/keda/test-keda.md

 sidebar_position: 20
 ---

-To observe KEDA scale the deployment in response to the KEDA `ScaledObject` we have configured we need to generate some load on our application.
+To observe KEDA scale the deployment in response to the KEDA `ScaledObject` we have configured, we need to generate some load on our application.
 We'll do that by calling the home page of the workload with [hey](https://github.com/rakyll/hey).

 The command below will run the load generator with: